Adriano-7/Packman/docs/README.md

 ### DESIGN

+>> A photograph of the current UML class diagram can be found in the following link: [UML Diagram](https://user-images.githubusercontent.com/93844395/204084591-b0a2ea99-712e-439c-8c15-ae827d00ecf9.jpg)

 >>**Problem in Context**\
->>Using Lanterna directly as a way of drawing in all of our Viewer Classes would make for a direct violation of the DIP
+>>Using Lanterna directly as a way of drawing in all of our Viewer Classes would make for a direct violation of the DIP.
 >>In fact, a lot of our classes would depend on Lanterna.
 Changing that external library would be difficult (or just updating it): changes would have to be made across several classes.
 >>
 >>**The Pattern**\
 >>We used the **Adapter** pattern.
-Using a GUI interface with the methods used by our classes allows less frequent changes in general classes and avoids direct dependency across them.
+Using a GUI interface with the methods used by our classes allows less frequent changes in general classes and avoids direct dependency across them with Lanterna.
 >>In the case that we would change the external library, all that would be needed is to implement the GUI interface in a new class and pass that derived class to our classes.
 >>
 >>**Implementation**